 - Google Translate plug-in is not fully accessible

-- Some of the files on this website might not be in an accessible format such as our weekly reports
+- Some of the files on this website might not be in an accessible format such as our monthly reports

 - Reading order has some repetition for screen readers.

 Feedback and reporting accessibility problems with this website